gatk555/ngspice/README.md

 	xattr -d com.apple.quarantine bin/ngspice
 	xattr -d com.apple.quarantine lib/ngspice/*

-The packaged files are targeted at /usr/local but may be installed anywhere and ngspice will work correctly if environment variable SPICE_ROOT is set to that location.
+The packaged files are intended for installation in /usr/local.
+A file, /usr/local/README.ngspice, identifies the latest revision that was included in the build.

 This branch is for Github Actions workflow files only, the ngspice source is on branch gh_pm42.
 There are currently two local changes to the source: